tmpfs/mana/siteminder-letter.md

 ### Widget UX

-When the widget (or direct link) loads the calendar view is automtically displayed which obscures the pricing and description.
+When the widget (or direct link) loads the calendar view is automatically displayed which obscures the pricing and description.
 Is there a way to disable this?
 If so how?
 From a user experience point of view my client and I both agree it would be better to see the prices and property details first and allow the person to select their dates before showing the calendar view.

 ### Intermittent Performance Issues